 So you’re in the market to buy a new sectional, and who can blame you?
 A great alternative to sofas, sectionals allow you to really stretch out and give everyone room to land.

-But before you go for the first pretty little thing that comes your way, you need to be sure it actually works with your home—and all you have to do is ask yourself these three questions:
+But before you go for the first style that catches your eye, make sure it actually works with your home—and all you have to do is ask yourself these three questions:

 1) How much space do I have?